Anatoly1010/Atomize/atomize/documentation/devices.md

 MSO-X 2004A; MSO-X 2002A; DSO-X 2004A; DSO-X 2002A; MSO-X 2014A; MSO-X 2012A; DSO-X 2014A; DSO-X 2012A; MSO-X 2024A; MSO-X 2022A; DSO-X 2024A; DSO-X 2022A.
 - Keysight InfiniiVision 3000 X-Series (Ethernet)<br/>
 MSO-X 3014A; MSO-X 3012A; DSO-X 3014A; DSO-X 3012A; MSO-X 3024A; DSO-X 3024A; MSO-X 3034A; MSO-X 3032A; DSO-X 3034A; DSO-X 3032A; MSO-X 3054A; MSO-X 3052A; DSO-X 3054A; DSO-X 3052A; MSO-X 3104A; MSO-X 3102A; DSO-X 3104A; DSO-X 3102A.
+- Keysight InfiniiVision 4000 X-Series (Ethernet)<br/>
+MSO-X 4022A; MSO-X 4024A; DSO-X 4022A; DSO-X 4024A; MSO-X 4032A; MSO-X 4034A; DSO-X 4032A; DSO-X 4034A; MSO-X 4052A; MSO-X 4054A; DSO-X 4052A; DSO-X 4054A; MSO-X 4104A; DSO-X 4104A; MSO-X 4154A; DSO-X 4154A.

 ## Arbitrary Wave Generators
+- Wave Generator of Keysight InfiniiVision 2000 X-Series (Ethernet)<br/>
+Available via corresponding oscilloscope module.
 - Wave Generator of Keysight InfiniiVision 3000 X-Series (Ethernet)<br/>
+Available via corresponding oscilloscope module.
+- Wave Generator of Keysight InfiniiVision 4000 X-Series (Ethernet)<br/>
 Available via corresponding oscilloscope module.

 ## Frequency Counters